FourLion4L/VS-Flippy-Flipped-Out-YCE-Port/README.md

 ## How is this pesky ugly port any different from the original mod?

-ℹ️ Well, this port includes several extra features, including:
+ℹ️ Well, this port includes several extra features, starring:
 - (Toggleable) Modcharts (on-screen effects to make gameplay more engaging!) made for every separate song included in this port
 - Several (Toggleable) reworked mechanics to further diverse the gameplay and expand upon original ideas of the original VS Flippy: Flipped Out! mod
 - 16 BRAND NEW ACHIEVEMENTS, some of which are easy to get, some with a progression to be made, and some are even hidden, so have fun unlocking all sixteen!